acdh-oeaw/openatlas-discovery/readme.md

   [`content/system-pages/*.md`](content/system-pages).
 - "Team" collection: Team members.
 Saves to [`content/team/*.md`](content/team).

+### Initial setup for deployment via github workflow:

+Change in the `/public/admin/config.yml` the corresponding project URL and repository name. (site_url, repo & base_url) And don't forget to set variables of the OAuth client id, OAuth client secret, redirect-url, allowed-origin and OAuth provider (github) in the projects github cli.

+### Local developing

-When developing locally, you can run a development CMS server with:
+When you just want to use the cms for local development, you can run a development CMS server with:

 ```bash
 pnpm run dev:cms
 ```
 This server will _not_ commit content changes to GitHub, but write to the local filesystem instead.

 ## Development